 The first weakness of a virtual internship was interruption due to connection difficulties.
-According to some of the responses, it was a challenge for them since they were the first ones to experience a virtual internship, and not everyone had a good internet connection.
-Another challenge they encountered was data-consuming due to long work hours and not everyone having Wi-Fi, which may cause a delay in communication.
-There were also instances of power interruption, leading to work delays.
+According to some of the responses, it was a challenge for them since they were the first ones who experienced a virtual internship, and not everyone had a good internet connection.
+Another challenge they encountered was data-consuming due to long work hours and Wi-Fi inaccessibility among some respondents, causing a delay in communication.
+There were also instances of power interruption, leading to the delay in work.
 It was quite difficult for them since these challenges were unexpected to occur.
-Some of the verbalizations are as follows: